U.D.O. (1987-1992, 1996-): a Heavy Metal band from Solingen, Germany.

 etting back to his stylistic roots, UDO was the solo project of ex-Accept frontman vocalist Udo Dirkschneider who recruited Matthias Deith (guitar), Peter Szigeti (guitar), Frank Rittel (bass) and Tomas Franke (drums) to release his long awaited debut Animal House (1988) to acclaim.
-It seemed as though UDO was going to challenge Accept, and their style, at their heyday but he fell short for the subsequent albums of Mean Machine (1989; featuring Thomas S. (Real Name: Thomas Smuszynski; bass), Stefan Schwarzmann (drums)and Andy Susemihl (guitar; replacing Szigeti)), an d Faceless World (1990; now without Susemihl) came across as formulaic.
+It seemed as though UDO was going to challenge Accept, and their style, at their heyday but he fell short for the subsequent albums of Mean Machine (1989) under the massively revised line-up of Andy Susemihl (guitar), Thomas Smuzyszki (bass) and Stefan Schwarzmann (drums) in place of Rubach, Rittel and Franke.
+The next album, Faceless World (1990; now without Susemihl), came across as formulaic.

 Timebomb (1991), a more heavier album than their previous releases, would be the last for the original act.
 In 1992, Dirkschneider put U.D.O. on hiatus to reunite with Accept.

 When Dirkschneider returned, Solid (1997) was the result.
 This new effort also saw him recruit the entire string section of the band with only himself and Schwarzmann returning, to include Jürgen Graf (guitar), Stefan Kaufmann (guitar), Fitty Wienhold (bass).

 Man and Machine (2002) received a somewhat lukewarm reception despite featuring tracks like the title track, with Private Eye, as well as being notable for Dancing with an Angel, featuring a duet performance of Dirkschneider and vocalist Doro Pesch.

 In August 2007, bassist Fitty Weinhold was unable to perform with the band due to "private reasons".
 He would be temporarily replaced with former Majesty Marcus Bielenberg (bass) for tours.